pierrestarkov/guidelines/code/general.md

 - Booleans should be named like adjectives, e.g. `active`
 - Use descriptive names that are self-explanatory in their context
 	- Be explicit and precise: the priority is readable code, not short code (where short code matters there are usually minifying tools for that)—for example, you should generally prefer `responseStream` to `rs`, or `propertyName` to `prop`.
+	- ...but as for filenames, don't be redundant: if the context of an item is clear, don't make it part of its name
 	- Keep very condensed names like `e` or `desc` for short local scopes
+- String identifiers (e.g. for errors) should be `lower-case-with-dashes`
+- Do not capitalize the 'Y' in "PrYv"; just use `pryv` or `Pryv` (keep "PrYv" for prose)

 ### Code layout / style